Ooh La La! Paris Street Photography

 Overview Paris Street Photography

-Imagine going to the Eiffel Tour or the Louvre without a bazillion tourists.
-Imagine going to Paris wandering the streets with your camera and an expert guide.
-Imagine taking advantage of the golden light photographers love at 6 and not 10!
-Now, wait for it; Imagine that you are in Paris having a blast and making some amazing photos too!
+Imagine going to the Eiffel Tower or the Louvre without a bazillion tourists.
+Imagine going to Paris wandering the streets with your camera and an expert guide that knows where to be and when to get the best image.
+Imagine taking advantage of the golden light photographers love at 6am and not 10am on a regular tour!
+The second best part of those early mornings is the visiting one of the iconic Parisian cafes and being greeted by the aroma of freshly baked pastries, and the best hot chocolate in the world!!

 The Paris workshop is another Jeff and Kev production.
-Kevin has been there a dozen times, and I’ve been there a half a dozen times too.
+Kevin has been there a dozen times, and Jeff has been there almost as often.
 We know many of the hidden locations and vantage points of the iconic places you won’t see without our help.
-We’ve been thinking about this trip for a while and we have tried to think of ways to make it instructional, but allowing you time to enjoy all that the city has to offer.
+We’ve done this workshop several times over the years, and we have tried to think of ways to make it instructional, but allowing you time to enjoy all that the city has to offer.
 We have quite a few ideas for events to keep everyone happy and to ensure we are all having fun.
-We also think this is the perfect workshop to bring along your non-photographer “other”!
-We’ve also made that easy, your plus 1 comes along with for free!
+We also invite you to bring along a non-photographer plus one to enjoy Paris with you.
+Ask us about the details.

 Highlights Paris Street Photography